-- 36 As mentioned above, the PWLB and Prudential Code changes will impact the opportunities to make further property investments within the strategy. - 37 It is therefore recommended that the focus of officers time on the delivery of the Property Investment Strategy should be on development of the strategic assets listed in paragraph 16, realising their revenue potential.
+- As mentioned above, the PWLB and Prudential Code changes will impact the opportunities to make further property investments within the strategy. - It is therefore recommended that the focus of officers time on the delivery of the Property Investment Strategy should be on development of the strategic assets listed in paragraph 17, realising their revenue potential, whilst recognising that the higher cost of finance and build cost inflation together with a deteriorating market for residential sales (demand for lettings has gone up) may result in a delay to the delivery of major development projects.